 Residential Life Resident Assistants (RAs) are responsible for occasional inspections of residential rooms.
 RAs are encouraged to be mindful of safety policies and regulations and immediately report any infractions and/or concerns to supervisors.
 Residential Life staff are not trained as code enforcement experts, but rather to enforce policies designed to protect the community from hazardous conditions.
 Residential Life staff will document fire/safety violations for remediation and/or judicial referral when observed.

 In the interest of fire prevention and safety, Binghamton University students, faculty and staff must maintain an awareness of various potential building hazards in their respective areas.
 Always remove clutter; properly dispose of old papers, books, boxes, printouts and anything that is potentially flammable and no longer of use.
 Always keep halls and doorways clear.

 All building occupants are required by New York State Law to evacuate the building when the fire alarm sounds.
 Any fire alarm calls for an immediate and full building evacuation.
 Follow the building's general evacuation procedures as soon as you hear the fire alarm.
 In the event of an actual fire-related emergency, 911 should be called immediately.

 Upon the triggering of a fire alarm, residents and guests should be directed to leave the building, and University Police should be contacted and provided with as much information as possible, including the building’s location and name, and the location of the alarm.
 During an evacuation only the stairways should be used; elevators should never be used.
 Buildings may only be re-occupied when authorized by a university official or a member of the local fire department.

-False alarms are serious pranks that have the potential for creating panic situations, as well as being the cause of unintentional injury.
+False alarms are serious pranks that have the potential for creating panic situations as well as for being the cause of unintentional injury.
 Any individual found responsible for causing an intentional false alarm will be referred to the campus judicial board and/or prosecuted criminally.

 Fire Response Guidance for Individuals